Jeff Rowe (filmmaker): Early life, education and career

 Rowe grew up in Hometown, Illinois, a suburb of Chicago.
 He attended the California Institute of the Arts and graduated in 2011.

-Rowe briefly worked at Film Roman, Bento Box Entertainment, and Rubicon Group Holding before serving as a writer on the Disney Channel animated series Gravity Falls.
+Rowe briefly worked at Film Roman, Bento Box Entertainment, and Rubicon Group Holding before serving as a writer on the Disney Channel animated series Gravity Falls during its second season.
 He also wrote for the Netflix animated series, Disenchantment.

 Rowe would later go on to co-direct and co-write The Mitchells vs. the Machines along with Mike Rianda.
 The film was released on Netflix on April 30, 2021.
-In June 2020, Rowe was hired to direct the upcoming film Teenage Mutant Ninja Turtles: Mutant Mayhem, which he also co-wrote.
+In June 2020, Rowe was hired to direct the film Teenage Mutant Ninja Turtles: Mutant Mayhem, which he also co-wrote.
 A couple of days before the film's August 2, 2023, release, it was announced that a sequel had been greenlit, with Rowe returning to direct.
-It is set for release on September 17, 2027.
+It is set for release on August 13, 2027.
 In March 2024, Rowe signed a multi-year first-look deal with Paramount Animation to develop several projects for the studio.